tresphill/todo-app/pseudocode.md

 * i need to create an app that allows a user to input tasks and see them listed
 * it will need to have functionality so tasks can be added/deleted
 * it will need some sort of indicator that tasks have been completed (strikethrough)
-* it will need selectors like "all, completed, to-do) positive self talk - you have all the resources at hand, dont be afraid to ask for help when stuck, you are driven by discomfort translate - my app will speak for itself
+* it will need selectors like "all, completed, to-do" positive self talk - you have all the resources at hand, dont be afraid to ask for help when stuck, you are driven by discomfort translate - my app will speak for itself